cufan141/CBTaddict/README.md

 ## Ideas

 An app that checks in with users who are struggling with mental health, addiction, or similar challenges at intervals throughout the day.
-It uses **sentiment analysis** to detect if a user is in crisis and can reach out to a **user-defined support team**.
+It uses **sentiment analysis** and **CBT Therapy** to detect if a user is in crisis and can reach out to a **user-defined support team**.

 ## Problem Statement